oscarpfernandez/immudbcc/README.md

 ## 2.1 Object Insertion.

-The main solution revolves around the observation that to properly leverage ImmuDB natural features, consists in designing a solution capable of marshalling generic JSON objects, and storing each object's property as a Key-Value entry.
+The main solution revolves around the observation that to properly leverage ImmuDB natural features, consists in designing a solution capable of marshalling generic JSON objects, and storing each object's properties as a Key-Value entries.

 Considering that a JSON object has a tree-like structure, it follows, that any Key can be described as the full path from the object's root until that specific leaf, that has a specific value.